 Please notice that the consistent use of this word “lawlessness” in these verses, contextually is describing some very serious consequences!

-- In light of these verses is it safe for anyone to say that YAHUSHA is saying in Matthew 5, that HE has “done away with ALL Old Testament Law?”
+- In light of these verses is it safe for anyone to say that YAHSHUA is saying in Matthew 5, that HE has “done away with ALL Old Testament Law?”

-- When does YAHUSHA say that this will be accomplished?
+- When does YAHSHUA say that this will be accomplished?

 Matthew 5:18 – “For assuredly, I say to you, till heaven and earth pass away, one jot or one tittle will by no means pass from the law till all is fulfilled.”